webguru103/smooch-docs/pages/guide/web-messenger.md

 ```

 <aside class="warning">
-If you use CSS customizations, we strongly suggest you add Smooch to your site through <a href="#npm-and-browserify">npm</a> or through [bower](#bower).
+If you use CSS customizations, we strongly suggest you add Smooch to your site through <a href="#npm-and-browserify">npm</a> or through <a href="#bower">bower</a>.
 The version we have on <a href="#script-tag-method">CDN</a> has our latest updates.
 Any new changes we push may break your CSS customizations.
 </aside>

 ### Sound notification